top of page

 - Letter and word recognition.

-- Understanding words and
+- Understanding words and ideas

 - Reading speed and fluency.

-- General vocabulary ski
+- General vocabulary skills.

 Learning disabilities in math (dyscalculia)